György Lázár

-György Lázár (/hu/; 15 September 1924 – 2 October 2014) was a Hungarian Communist politician who served as Chairman of the Council of Ministers from 1975 to 1987.
+György Lázár (Note: /hu/) (15 September 1924 – 2 October 2014) was a Hungarian Communist politician who served as Chairman of the Council of Ministers from 1975 to 1987.
 He retired from politics in 1988.

 Early life

 He was born into a labour family in Isaszeg on 15 September 1924.
 His father was a carpenter.
 Lázár's original qualification was engineer.
 He worked as a technical draftsman from 1942 to 1944.
 During the Arrow Cross regime, he was forcibly conscripted into the paramilitary Levente organization in 1944.
 He was taken prisoner of war in January 1945.
 After that he joined the Hungarian combat units supported by the Red Army, which fought against the Nazi-backed Royal Hungarian Army in the western part of the country.

 Political career

 He joined Hungarian Communist Party (MKP) in 1945 and was also a member of its successor parties: Hungarian Working People's Party (MDP) since 1948 and Hungarian Socialist Workers' Party (MSZMP) since 1956.
 From 1948 he worked for the National Planning Board (OT), he became a Deputy Head of Department and Head of Department after 1953.
 He served as Vice Chairman of OT between 1958 and 1970.
 He was appointed to a member of the Central Committee of the Hungarian Socialist Workers' Party in 1970 and served as Minister of Labour from 1970 to 1973.
 He became deputy prime minister and chairman of the National Planning Board in 1973 and also served as head of the State Planning Committee.
 Lázár functioned as Permanent Representative of Hungary to the Council for Mutual Economic Assistance between 1973 and 1975.